 While it is certainly possible to prove fault or liability for a car accident without a police report, you should always get one, if possible.
 Having the accident report can make proving fault after an auto accident a whole lot easier.

 Proving Fault With a Police Report

-Police reports can also include witness statements, the officer's opinion of how the accident occurred, and whether a driver was issued a ticket at the accident scene.
-All of these details can be used by insurance companies to determine fault.
+Police reports can also include witness statements, the officer's opinion of how the accident occurred, and whether a driver was issued a citation at the accident scene.
+All of these details can be used by insurance companies and personal injury lawyers to determine fault.